xiaoliang5939/Arduino/README.md

 The other part, the part that controls the sound playback through the ultrasonic sensor, also completes the circuit diagram and code.

+I extracted the sound of senbei from the video, put it into the SD card, and read it through DFPlayer mini.
+When the user gets close to the device, the senbei can be heard.

 <img width="847" alt="image" src="https://user-images.githubusercontent.com/76156342/206602906-d18adbf8-6ea5-4816-aa4b-4b87ef260f6c.png">

 <img width="525" alt="image" src="https://user-images.githubusercontent.com/76156342/206602942-76fcd3ad-a402-4bb4-babc-093b92e3c6a3.png">